janhennings/TheSwiftStyleGuide/README.md

-# The style guide for the Swift programming language
+# Style guide for the Swift programming language

 These guidelines build on the coding style used in Apple's official references and sample codes, in particular [The Swift Programming Language](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/) book.